ICT710-TAIST-12-Group1/lab1/README.md

  if more than 1000 == no car in the lot
 ```
 - in order to test the system
+    - for the threshold value testing
+        **Test case**: Threshold value
+        **Description**: Determine accurate threshold value to define that a parking lot is empty or occupied.
+        **Test procedure**:
+        1. Get data from the sensor
+        2. Examine accuracy of the data from the sensor (when it says 1000 mm. is it real 1000 mm.) by set-up actual situation of 1 meter and other meter ranges.
+        3. Calculate the actual size of a car parking lot.
+In order to get the threshold value.
+According to the information that I’ve got the standard of the parking lot is around 2.4 meters and car height is around 1.47 meters.
+Therefore, the time of flight should be around 1 meter for occupied and if more than 1 meter is empty.
+        **Test data/device**: The values from time of flight sensor.
+        **Expected results**: Knowing the car parking lot is empty or occupied.
+        **Actual results**: The sensor is too weak to sense the time of flight that more than around 1.5 meters.
+Hence, we may not sure that if the data lost coming from "Empty" or "sensor is wrong".

     - we use [mbed](https://os.mbed.com/docs/mbed-os/v5.15/tools/test-and-debug.html) as testing system and debugging tools [black box]
     ```
      mbed test -t GCC_ARM -m auto -v --source . --source ../mbed-os --source VL53L0X